Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 \begin{definition} Let $\cH$ be a random cell configuration that is translation invariant modulo scaling in the sense of Definition~\ref{def:translation-modulo-scaling}.
 We say $\cH$ is \textit{ergodic modulo scaling}, if for every real-valued measurable functions $F=F(\cH)$ which is invariant under translation and scaling, i.e., $F(C(\cH-z)) = F(\cH)$ for each $z\in\bbC$ and $C>0$, is a.s.\ equal to a deterministic constant. \end{definition}

 We emphasize that, in the definition of cell configurations, it is allowed that two cells $H$ and $H'$ have nonempty intersections while $H$ and $H'$ are not connected by any edge in $\cE\cH$.
+We also allow that the cells in $\cH$ are not simply connected and may cross each other.
 See Figure~\ref{fig:cellconfigdef} for an illustration.
 On the other hand, we will need the following property on the connectedness of $\cH$.

 \begin{definition} A random cell configuration $\cH$ is \textit{connected along macroscopic lines}, if almost surely, {for each given $\e>0$, there exists $R>0$ such that for $r>R$ and each horizontal or vertical line segment $\ell\subseteq B(0;r)$ with length at least $\e r$}, the subgraph of $\cH$ induced by the set of cells which intersect $\ell$ is connected. \end{definition}